fengpings/COMP90042_NLP_notes/COMP90042 Natural Langua Processing.md

 		- Sometimes referred as “OpenIE”
 	- rule-based relation extraction
 		- *“Agar is a substance prepared from a mixture of red algae such as Gelidium, for laboratory or industrial use.”*
+		- identify linguitics patterns in sentence
-		- [NP red algae] such as [NP Gelidium]
+		- **[NP red algae]** such as **[NP Gelidium]**
 		- NP0 such as NP1 → hyponym(NP1, NP0)
 		- hyponym(Gelidium, red algae)
-		- Lexico-syntactic patterns: high precision, low recall, manual effort required
+		- Lexico-syntactic patterns: high precision, low recall(unlikely to recover all patterns, so many linguistic patterns!), manual effort required
 		- more rules ![](img/ie9.png)
 	- supervised relation extraction
 		- Assume a corpus with annotated relations
-		- Two steps
+		- Two steps (if only one step, class imbalance problem: most entities have no relations!)
 			- First, find if an entity pair is related or not (binary classification)
 				- For each sentence, gather all possible entity pairs
 				- Annotated pairs are considered positive examples